Timeline

 Get more help

-Enter C-h c C-p.
+Type C-h c C-p.

-The displayed message should be like this:
+The displayed message should look like this:

 C-p runs the command previous-line

-If you want more information, try replacing C-h c with C-h k.
+For more information, try replacing C-h c with C-h k.

-Enter C-h k C-p.
+Type C-h k C-p.

-Enter C-h f previous-line
+Type C-h f previous-line

-Enter C-h a file
+Type C-h a file